 Initially, Freddy cooked only vegan desserts, because his Buddhist mother abhorred butter, but since then, he has been able to branch out into American, European, and Asian pastries of all kinds, vegan or not.
 Eventually, he got to the point with pastry where he could create his own recipes, based on an understanding of what each ingredient does in a recipe.
 It was not until he turned 17, however, that Freddy branched out into the savory kitchen.
 It first started with meeting chef Wolfgang Puck at Spago in Beverly Hills.
 Being invited into the 2-star Michelin kitchen of a culinary icon was an eye-opening experience and one that cemented Freddy’s resolve to enroll in Boston University’s School of Hospitality Administration so that he could pursue a career in Food & Beverage.
 It was his experiences there where his love of cooking quickly blossomed.

-Since graduating high school, Freddy had worked in several kitchens, including those under award-winning chefs such as James Beard Award nominee Peter McCarthy, James Beard Award winner Frank McClelland, Michelin starred chef David Myers, and Dominique Ansel himself.
+Since graduating high school, Freddy had interned and staged in several kitchens, including those under award-winning chefs such as James Beard Award nominee Peter McCarthy, James Beard Award winner Frank McClelland, Michelin starred chef David Myers, and Dominique Ansel himself.
 Additionally, Freddy was previously the editor-in-chief of TasteBUds, Boston University’s first and only student-run food publication, as well as a culinary instructor for Boston University’s School of Hospitality Administration, where he taught fellow Hospitality students in the Principals of Food Production Management course.
 In both positions, he had the honor of passing down his love and passion to a new generation of food-lovers and cooks.